Frequently Asked Questions

 Sealers need a carrier to evenly spread and take the active ingredients onto or into the surface.
 This carrier is either water and/or a non-water based solvent.
 There is no doubt that "water-based" sounds like a more desirable product but this term can be misleading.
 Many water-based impregnators still contain a considerable amount of solvent such as n-butyl acetate.
 As a general rule, non-water based sealers are more effective than water-based sealers.
 The main reasons they perform better include: they are able to wet and penetrate into the surface - this gives the sealer protection from weathering, cleaning, traffic, freeze-thaw, picture framing (critical on kitchen counter tops where water may by-pass any surface treatment) and efflorescence.
 Non-water based sealers can also be used over a previously impregnated surface and are suitable to treat resin treated stone, which is the norm for granite kitchen counters.

-We believe Dry-Treat's products are the best impregnating sealers money can buy.
+We believe STAIN-PROOF® products are the best impregnating sealers money can buy.
 However, they do have their limits.
 For instance they will not stop surface etching, so to minimize absorption the spill should be cleaned up immediately.
 If you want your surface to be "bullet proof" you may have to use a polyurethane coating (which will need recoating every few years, change the look and cause water to build-up underneath) or use a glazed ceramic tile.
-We recommend regular cleaning of treated exterior surfaces with Hanafinn Oxy-Klenza™.
+We recommend regular cleaning of treated exterior surfaces with STAIN-PROOF Alkaline Cleaner, formerly known as Hanafinn Oxy-Klenza™.

 No, best to use one product or the other.
-If you are after an enhanced look then just use the INTENSIFIA™ so you achieve the desired color of the surface and also have excellent resistance to oil stains.
+If you are after an enhanced look then just use STAIN-PROOF® Color Enhancing Sealer, formerly known as INTENSIFIA™, so you achieve the desired color of the surface and also have excellent resistance to oil stains.
 The product will darken the apparent color and also make the features of the surface readily visible.
-If you prefer to keep the original look then just use STAIN-PROOF Original™.
-Please note that we use to recommend going over the top of the now superseded product ENHANCE-PLUS™ with STAIN-PROOF Original™.
-This practice is no longer necessary when using INTENSIFIA™.
+If you prefer to keep the original look then just use STAIN-PROOF Premium Impregnating Sealer, formerly known as STAIN-PROOF Original™.
+Please note that we used to recommend going over the top of the now superseded product ENHANCE-PLUS™ with Premium Impregnating Sealer.
+This practice is no longer necessary when using Color Enhancing Sealer.

-It is possible to paint over a surface that has been treated with STAIN-PROOF Original™ but a solvent based primer must be used first.
+It is possible to paint over a surface that has been treated with STAIN-PROOF® Premium Impregnating Sealer, formerly known as STAIN-PROOF Original™, but a solvent based primer must be used first.
 Otherwise the treated surface will repel the paint.